lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 # Introduction

-After escaping a predator, a gazelle doesn't simply resume grazing.
+After escaping a vicious predator attack, a gazelle doesn't resume grazing.
 It trembles.
 Its whole body shakes violently for several minutes before it returns to baseline calm.
 This phenomenon, documented across mammalian species, represents something more than residual fear.
 It appears to be a biological mechanism for completing the stress response cycle and discharging the massive neurochemical mobilization required for survival.

 Humans possess this same tremoring capacity.
 Yet we rarely allow it to complete.
 Social conditioning, neocortical override, and the simple fear of appearing "out of control" lead us to suppress these involuntary movements.
 The hypothesis underlying a growing field of somatic therapies is that this suppression carries a cost: the incomplete discharge of survival energy may contribute to the constellation of symptoms we recognize as post-traumatic stress, chronic tension, and dysregulated arousal.